amplitude/itly-sdk/README.md

     ```

 # Create an Itly Plugin
-1. Extend the `ItlyPluginBase` class and overide the lifecycle hooks you are interested in.
-Alternatively you can choose to implement the full `ItlyPlugin` interface.
+1. Extend the `ItlyPluginBase` class and overide some or all of the lifecycle hooks.
+Alternatively you can implement the full `ItlyPlugin` interface.
     ```
     import itly, {
       ItlyPluginBase, ItlyEvent, ItlyProperties, ValidationResponse,